ShahzadAmjadKhan/scrappers/high-schools/README.md

-# Google Map
+# US High Schools
-- Extract information about the different places available on google map based on user input text.
+- Extract information about the US high schools from https://www.usnews.com/education/best-high-schools/search.
-- Places name are printed on console in below format:
-  - Places found: {}
+- High school information is stored in Excel format

 # Solution
-- Script uses playwright to launch a chrome browser with url https://www.google.com/maps.
+- Script uses requests library to call the API
-- Enters the search text provided by client in search text box
+- Processes the json response and use Pandas to convert it in excel format
-- Scrolls the list of places till all places are loaded on page
+- Data is fetched till all high-schools are fetched which requires calling API with page parameter
-- Use beautifulsoup4 to parse the places html and print them on console

 # Language & Tools
 - Python
-- Playwright
+- requests
-- beautifulsoup4
+- Pandas